markbaaijens/rpmusicserver/README.md

 ## Disaster-recovery
 Disaster can come from anywhere: a broken Pi (very unlikely), a corrupt SD-card or a data-disk which get broken.
 In each case, the solution within RPMS is very simple
-* *broken Pi* => just obtain a new Pi which meets the system requirements (see above), swap the SD-card and boot up the Pi (possible need to recoonect player, see Troubleshooting-section)
+* *broken Pi* => just obtain a new Pi which meets the system requirements (see above), swap the SD-card and boot up the Pi (possible need to reconnect player, see Troubleshooting-section)
-* *corrupt SD-card* => re-burn en re-install RPMS (see above for instructions) on the same card (if the hardware is damaged, obtain a new card); then you can reboot the Pi and you are ready to go (possible need to recoonect player, see Troubleshooting-section)
+* *corrupt SD-card* => re-burn en re-install RPMS (see above for instructions) on the same card (if the hardware is damaged, obtain a new card); then you can reboot the Pi and you are ready to go (possible need to reconnect player, see Troubleshooting-section)
 * *data-disk crash* =>  b/c the backup-disk is an exact copy aka mirror of the data-disk and even of the same disk-type (ext4), you can simply swap them once the data-disk has been crashed.
 Just rename the label of the backup-disk from `usbbackup` to `usbdata` with your favourite disk-tool (Disks, gparted, etc.), connect the disk to the Pi and boot up.
 The backup-disk has been automagically changed into a data-disk by now and you can go on from the last backup that you made.
 Remember to make a backup to a new backup-disk immediately!